 To facilitate cross-sector education we have planned 8 exciting sessions filled with farmers, farmworkers, activists, and academics from across the country.
 Panels and workshops will range in topics from climate change, fair trade certification, racial justice, marketing and communication, and workers rights.
 Stay tuned for our full program.

-Food Chain Innovation: Re-Imagining the Common of Agricultural Pathways
+Food Chain Innovation: Re-Imagining the Commons of Agricultural Pathways

 Afternoon Film Screening and Talk